c055/docs/whitepaper_v0.3.md

 **MKR owners gain value from the Dai** because MKR represents the ownership of Makers insurance service.
 Dai issuers an insurance fee on the Dai, and Maker steadily funnels this income to MKR owners by buying and permanently destroying MKR supply, thus, decreasing the supply and increasing market price.
 In return Maker is forced to bail out bad debt in the event of a sudden collateral crash (a so-called a black swan event).
 If Maker does not have enough assets on hand to immediately cover all bad debt, the MKR supply is automatically inflated and sold off to raise funds in order to cover all the bad debt over time.
 As a result Makercoin owners are exposed to both the profits and the risk of Makers insurance service.

+##Note on oracles, governance and roadmap

+This document describes only the economic mechanisms of the fully implemented Dai Credit System.
+The Maker Prospectus contains information about crucial supporting features such as the price feed oracles that deliver data to the blockchain, the governance scheme of the Maker DAO, as well as the current planned long term design roadmap for Maker from deployment to widespread adoption.

 ##How it works
 ###Issuance and supply

-The Dai is a token on the Ethereum blockchain.
+The Dai is a cryptocurrency on the Ethereum blockchain.
 Any Ethereum account can hold Dai, and can transfer it freely to other Ethereum accounts.

 When the Dai Credit System is initially deployed in early 2016, the value of the Dai will be pegged to a **target price** of 0.73 Special Drawing Rights (SDR).
 The SDR is an international currency basket maintained by the International Monetary Fund (IMF).
-Over time this target price will increase, resulting in long term deflation.
+Over time the target price will increase, resulting in long term deflation.

 The supply of Dai tokens is controlled through a decentralized issuance scheme that allows anyone to issue new Dai, while ensuring the Dai price remains stable around the target price.
-Issuing new Dai can be done by anyone by locking collateral in a **collateralized debt position** (CDP) smart contract.
+Issuing new Dai is done by locking collateral in a **collateralized debt position** (CDP) smart contract.
 A CDP holds **issuance collateral** as well as **issuance debt**.
 At the time when new Dai is issued, the issuance debt is set equal to the amount of newly issued Dai, but increases over time as the CDP accrues an **insurance fee**.
 The collateral can be retrieved by the issuer paying down (“covering”) the issuance debt, plus the additional insurance fee, which is paid to the Maker Vault.
 Paying down the issuance debt and insurance fee returns the collateral to the issuer and deletes the CDP.

 >*__Example 1__: An issuer wishes to issue 100 Dai, and locks Bitcoin with a market value of significantly more than 100 Dai (“excess collateral”) into a CDP.
 The insurance rate is 2% over the following year.
 When the issuer wants to retrieve his Bitcoin, 102 Dai are required to cover the CDP.*